The Aeronautics Careers Education Academy is designed to allow high school students to experience facilities rarely open to the public.

-If the answer is yes, register now for this tuition-based, week-long program designed to allow high school students to experience facilities rarely open to the public.
-This unique aeronautics week is sanctioned by the Federal Aviation Administration (FAA) and registered students receive clearance allowing them access.
+If the answer is yes, save the date for this tuition-based, three-day program designed to allow high school students to experience facilities rarely open to the public.
+This unique experience is sanctioned by the Federal Aviation Administration (FAA) and registered students receive clearance allowing them access.

-- Visit the Ohio National Guard Unit at Akron Canton Airport and the Military Aviation Preservation Museum (MAPS), and a possible visit to the Goodyear Airship
+- Visit the Military Aviation Preservation Museum (MAPS), and a possible visit to the Goodyear Airship

-- Explore the inside of a 737 and see a corporate jet
+- Explore the inside of a corporate jet

 - Learn about the aerodynamics fixed wing flight and rotary flight